Nisaachar/nisaachar/README.md

 ### Profile:
 I am an experienced data scientist who has worked in the domain of Computer Vision with TCS for close to two years; being responsible for working with Azure and GCP to build a credible OCR engine.
-Also, as an intern I’ve used MySQL skillset to build the GUI of a deployed database.
+Also, as an intern I’ve used SQL skillset to build the GUI of a deployed database.
 I enjoy applying my quick learning ability to build solutions which affects people and their experience.

 #### Work Experience: